wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 As your process becomes more complex, you'll find that it becomes harder to see what's the exact flow in the process.
 Luckily for us, Microsoft thought of this and added a `ToMermaid` method to the final process instance we created in the constructor of our process.
 Mermaid is a text-based diagramming syntax with [an online tool][MERMAID_TOOL] that allows you to turn the mermaid format into a PNG image.

 I made a habit of wiring the `ToMermaid` method in my process definitions so I can call it to output the graph definition of my process in the mermaid format.
+It's a life saver when you get to building workflows with more complex decision making steps or loops.
 The following code demonstrates how to do this:

 ```csharp
 public class GreetingProcess